 For new users who have registered since Aug.
 9, the system will use 10x leverage to calculate the initial margin by default.
 Take the BTCUSDT perpetual contract as an example, the initial margin used to trade this contract is its contract value/10, that is, the maximum number of contracts that can be opened in your account will be calculated by default using 10x leverage.

 If a trader wish use other leverage multiples, traders can click "cross margin" in the order zone and adjust the leverage by sliding the leverage indicator bar or manually entering the leverage multiple.

-By default the system will use the maximum leverage allowed under the current risk limit to calculate the initial margin.
+For users who registered before Aug.
+9, the system will still use the maximum leverage allowed under the current risk limit to calculate the initial margin by default.
 For example, the BTCUSDT perpetual contract allows the use of a maximum leverage of 100x under the minimum risk limit.
 The initial margin used to trade this contract is its contract value/100, that is, the maximum number of contracts that can be opened in your account will be calculated by default using 100x leverage.

 Let's take a look at the number of positions that can be opened with different leverage multiples.
 Take BTCUSDT as an example:

 Traders selects cross margin mode, the initial margin to use is 1,000USDT, and the number of contracts purchasable with 100x, 50x and 10x leverage at a price of 30,000USDT is as follows:

 100 times leverage: number of contracts =1000x100/30000=3.333 BTC